Wondering how much caffeine is in Coke Zero compared to other sodas?

 Coke Zero compared to different types of coffee

-While Coke Zero generally has less caffeine than your average cup of joe, the comparison still depends on your coffee-drinking habits.
+While Coke Zero generally has less caffeine than a typical cup of coffee, the comparison still depends on your coffee-drinking habits.

 “Thanks for the article on how much caffeine is too much in a day!”